-If you have been abused or neglected at Heartland Of Peoria, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Heartland Of Peoria, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Heartland Of Peoria is also known as Generation at Peoria.
 Its facility is equipped with 144 beds and is Medicare and Medicaid supported.
 They are operating as a continuing care facility.
 Heartland Of Peoria is located at 5600 Glen Elm Drive, Peoria, IL and may be reached through telephone number 309-693-8777.
 The Illinois Nursing Home Care Act and Department of Public Health govern Heartland Of Peoria.

 Heartland Of Peoria’s Address, Phone Number, and Contact Information

 Heartland Of Peoria is a 144-bed nursing home in Peoria County.
 They are known as Generation at Peoria.
 They are a participant of Medicare and Medicaid programs and are offering the following services: orthopedic rehabilitation, joint replacement, amputation recovery, neuromuscular disorder care, and post-surgical mobility rehabilitation.
 Residents are also offered amenities and support services like free Wi-Fi (for residents and guests), family lounges, patio areas, and outdoor gardening area.
 Heartland Of Peoria’s management supports a resident council and has ensured a sprinkler-equipped facility for its residents, staff, and visitors.
 As of the last inspections, the center has 19 health and 5 fire safety citations.
 They also have 1 federal fine within the last three years.
 US News and World Report gave Heartland Of Peoria a three-star or average rating.